techidaily/site-fix-guide/source/_posts/strategies-for-apps-that-wont-download-from-play-store-on-vivo-y28-5g-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 ![fix unresponsive android/ios touchscreen intro](https://images.wondershare.com/drfone/article/2023/04/how-to-fix-unresponsive-phone-touchscreen-01.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SyMZxS9479s?si=0T6zZpyN2LBftFTM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 If you are facing a similar issue, this page has all the solutions to teach you **what to do if your phone screen is not working.** By exploring the different methods below, you will be able to know how to fix a frozen phone touch screen as an Android user.
 Read on for more information.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qfCSLAhd4FY?si=CUBztmilaeAwl1lw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 1: Top Causes of an Unresponsive Touchscreen